Quick Look: The Best Hawaii Health Insurance

 What is Health Insurance?

 Health insurance is a type of protection that pays a percentage of your medical care costs.
-You aren’t required to have health insurance as a resident of Hawaii but it’s not a good idea to go very long without coverage.
+You aren’t required to have health insurance as a resident of Hawaii but it’s not a good idea to go very long without medical coverage.
 You’ll be responsible for 100% of your medical bills — which can quickly total tens of thousands of dollars.
+Healthcare coverage may not cover everything, but it’s far more effective than assuming it’s not needed.

-Let’s go over how health insurance works.
+Let’s go over how medical plans work.
 Each month, you pay a set dollar amount to your insurance company called a premium.
-Your premium keeps your coverage current and is due every month.
+Your premium keeps health care plans current and is due every month.
 Before you can use your benefits, you must also meet your deductible.
 A deductible is a set dollar amount you need to pay for your medical care costs before your insurance begins footing the bill.
 For example, let’s say your plan has a $900 deductible and you receive a doctor’s bill for $1,000.
 You won’t get to use your insurance until your $900 deductible out of pocket.
 Your insurance will assist you with a percentage of the remaining $100.
 You only need to pay your deductible once a year.

 After you pay your deductible, you’re only responsible for your coinsurance percentage.
-Coinsurance is the percentage of your medical care bill you must cover — your insurance covers anything that’s leftover.
+Coinsurance is the percentage of your medical care bill you must cover (for example, the amount you pay upfront for doctor visits) — your insurance covers anything that’s leftover.
 For example, imagine that you have a plan with a 10% coinsurance percentage.
 You’ve already met your deductible and you receive a $1,000 hospital bill.
 In this case, you’d pay $100 (10% of your bill) and your insurance covers the remaining $900.
 This continues until you hit your out-of-pocket maximum, which is the maximum dollar amount you’ll pay for health care in a given year.
 Your insurance will cover 100% of any bills you receive if you hit your maximum.

 Most people get their health insurance through their employers.
 You might qualify for a plan through Medicaid, a government-sponsored plan if you have a very low income.
 You can get your health coverage through Medicare when you’re over 65.
 You can buy a long-term plan through the Affordable Care Act (ACA) Marketplace if you don’t qualify for insurance through your employer or you’re self-employed.